tsackton/taelgarverse/docs/people/sembarans/denis-moss.md

 </div>

-The father of [Abigail Moss](<./abigail-moss.md>) and her two sisters, he was killed by spiders during the [Second Spider Attack on Tavoise](<../../events/1700s/1719/10/second-spider-attack-on-tavoise.md>), as was his wife and two of his daughters.
+The father of [Abigail Moss](<./abigail-moss.md>) and her two sisters, he was killed by spiders during the [Cleenseau Spider Attacks](<../../events/1700s/1719/10/cleenseau-spider-attacks.md>), as was his wife and two of his daughters.